-- Likewise, merely understanding and knowing how to harness the power of social media is hugely in demand from employers so don’t worry too much if your son or daughter spends all day everyday on Facebook!
+- Likewise, merely understanding and knowing how to harness the power of social media is hugely in demand from employers so don’t worry too much if you spend all day every day on Facebook!

 Example: ‘I have always been interested in cooking and last year, after noticing that there were not many recipes that could be realistically made on a budget, I decided to write my own cookery blog of cheap, easy recipes.
 This has tested my creativity and taught me to write well in a relaxed manner, which differs greatly from the one I have had to use at school.
 I have also learnt how to best use social media to gain followers and readers.
 Through using online software programmes I have increased my Twitter followers from just 100 to over 500.
 I have also gained 50 followers on the blog itself.
 The ability to market myself online is a skill I could transfer to any business that employs me.’

-- Most children will take part in sport all throughout their lives and many will enjoy it so much that they take it up as a hobby after school.
+- You may take part in sport all throughout your lives and may enjoy it so much that they take it up as a hobby after school.